Skip to main content

 In 1999, the Renaissance complex was designed by Herman Sanders Architects to accommodate the offices of the Ogden Symphony Ballet Association as well as to house ongoing educational programs including dance and extension classes.

 No tour is complete without a walk in the art center's lovely sculpture garden.
 The complex includes several beautiful sculptures and flower gardens, created by artists Terry C. Johnson, Tony Dickerson, Dan Hall, Lawrence Wheeler and Adrian Van Suchtelen.
-The gardens have been endowed by the Browning family in memory of Ann Browning for permanent care.

 The growth of the Eccles Community Art Center as a vital community center is a result of the efforts of numerous individual contributions of time, talent and funds.
 Memberships are available to support the art center and its programs, from exhibits to classes to historic preservation.